 - An employee may be insured in the Optional Life as both a member and a dependent up to the maximum • combined life insurance policy of \$1 million.
-More than one member may insure a child. - For the AD&D an employee may be insured as a member and a dependent, doubling the policy's maximum of • \$250,000 per member to \$500,000.
-More than one member may insure a child.
+A child may be insured by more than one member. - For the AD&D an employee may be insured as a member and a dependent, doubling the policy's maximum of • \$250,000 per member to \$500,000.
+A child may be insured by more than one member.